-It’s hard to believe that YouTube, Facebook, Twitter, and Instagram were all launched within the last 15 years.
+It’s hard to believe that YouTube, Facebook, Twitter, and Instagram were all launched less than 20 years ago.
 As consumers, we’ve quickly become accustomed to social media being the first place we turn to engage with the brands we love.

 The vast landscape and always-changing nature of social media sometimes makes developing the right strategy overwhelming.
 Too often, companies fall into the comfortable trap of just using the channels to distribute content.
 To bring you practical advice you can take back to your team, we interviewed two Authentic Brand Fractional CMOs, Ruth Glaser and Kate Simek, plus two of our trusted Ally Partners, Jennifer Gilhoi, a communication strategist, and Rebecca Gutierrez, a growth marketing leader.